axelarnetwork/axelar-core/pages/dev/gmp.md

 - Call a contract on chain B from chain A.
 - Call a contract on chain B from chain A and attach some tokens.

-For GMP to work, both chain A and chain B should have an Axelar Gateway deployed.
+For GMP to work, both chain A and chain B must be EVM chains with a deployed Axelar Gateway contract.

-To check if a chain has an Axelar Gateway deployed you can refer to [Resources](../resources).
+See [Supported chains](../resources/supported) for a list of EVM chains that have an Axelar Gateway deployed.

 ![gmp-diagram.png](/images/gmp-diagram.png)

 ## Call a contract on chain B from chain A

-To call chain B from chain A the user needs to call `callContract` on the gateway of chain A, specifying:
+To call a contract on chain B from chain A the user needs to call `callContract` on the gateway of chain A, specifying:

-- The destination chain.
+- The destination chain: must an EVM chain from [Supported chains](../resources/supported).
-- The destination contract address to call.
+- The destination contract address: must implement the `IAxelarExecutable` interface defined in [IAxelarExecutable.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/src/interfaces/IAxelarExecutable.sol).
-- The payload to pass to the destination contract.
+- The payload `bytes` to pass to the destination contract.

-As per snippet below.

 ```solidity
 function callContract(